 But Verizon wasn’t always a fiber provider.
 In fact, their core service offering has long been good old-fashioned DSL Internet, which is currently sold as “Verizon High Speed Internet.”

-For customers who can’t get Fios, Verizon High Speed Internet is a passable plan B. It can’t compete with Fios on speed and bandwidth, but it can be a good “budget option.”
+For customers who can’t get Fios, Verizon High Speed Internet is a passable plan B. It can’t compete in terms of speed or bandwidth, but it can provide a good amount of value for shoppers on a budget.

 Verizon DSL Plans vs Fiber and Cable